MAY '26BLOG / TUTORIALS6 MIN READ

 Closing

-If you write to a list and you also publish to a blog, writing the post twice is not a constraint of publishing.
-It is a constraint of your stack.
+If you write to a list and also publish to a blog, writing the post twice isn't a fact about publishing.
+It's a fact about your stack.
 A different stack removes it.

 A subscriber converts roughly 10× better than a follower.
-The math behind that ratio is what makes the publishing OS worth running in the first place.
-Two surfaces, one draft, one spine.
+The math behind that 10× gap is what makes the publishing OS worth running in the first place.
+Two surfaces.
+One draft.
+One spine.
 Write once.
-The rest is infrastructure.
+The rest is plumbing.

 Write your own.
 Send it to a real audience.